Welcome to the KIT-Faculty of Mechanical Engineering!

 Please keep in mind that these courses are also in great demand and you must therefore register early.
 Here you will find more detailed information about the registration process.

-Please use the official forms "During Mobility" for ERASMUS students and Overseas Departments for changes to the Learning Agreements.
+Please use Mobility Online, or, if not available to you yet, the official forms "During Mobility" for ERASMUS students and Overseas Departments for changes to the Learning Agreements.
 The official signature of the amended Learning Agreement can be obtained from ISIM, Geb.
 10.23, Room 706.
-And - don't forget to send the changes to your home university after ISIM has signed them.
+Don't forget to send the changes to your home university after ISIM has signed them.

 At the end of the stay